Projects and Partnerships

 Since its inception in mid-2016, and previously known as Learning, Equity, Access and Participation, the Centre’s research external income has exceeded $3.9m.
 From 2016 to 2019 inclusive, grants have been awarded by: Australian Research Council (Linkage) and the former Office for Learning and Teaching; Australian Government Departments of Education and Training, Social Services, Health and Aging, Environment & Science; Australian Red Cross Society; Australian Collaborative Education Network Limited; ConocoPhillips Australia/Australian Pacific LNG; Departments of Education in Northern Territory, NSW, Queensland, Victoria; Community Services Industry Alliance; Regional Councils and Community Agencies in Australian States & Territories.

-Going forward, CREATE’s current research projects include as June 2020:
+Going forward, CREATE’s current research projects include, as at September 2020:

 APLNG STEM Central Research Project – Embedding STEM in Learning and Teaching